bigcommerce/dev-docs/docs/api-docs/promotions/promotions-overview.md

 ## Definitions

 ### Active and Inactive Promotions
-If a promotion has reached its `max_uses`, the status will change to inactive and the promotion will no longer be available to shoppers.
+If a promotion has reached its `max_uses`, the status will change to inactive, and the promotion will no longer be available to shoppers.
 The start and end date can also change the status of the promotion.

 ### Multiple Promotions
 If there are multiple promotions active on a store, set the priority attribute to control the order in which the promotions apply.
 A higher priority means the promotion will apply first. (e.g., priority 1 promotion runs before priority 2)